100mslive/meeting-scribe/README.md

 **NOTE**: This tool is still in experimental stage, and hence not meant for production usage yet.
 Things may break, and the interface may change without supporting backward compatibility.

-## Prerequisite
+## Prerequisites

-- Need to have chrome install on your system
+- Need to have chrome installed on your system

 ## Features